 - Your 5% contribution and the University 10% matching contribution will be canceled.

 - Any additional contributions you make to an SRA and 457(b) will also be canceled.

 If you are a compulsory participant in the retirement plan (age 35 or older, two or more years of service, and a 100% appointment), you will be enrolled in the Reduced Benefit Option:

-- Under this feature, the University provides a lower contribution of 5% instead of 10%, and no employee contributions are taken on earnings up to the Social Security wage base ($106,800 for 2011).
+- Under this feature, the university provides a lower contribution of 5% instead of 10%, and no employee contributions are taken on earnings up to the Social Security wage base ($117,000 for 2014).

 How do I enroll again in the plan after the six-month suspension?

-You must submit a new Salary or Annuity Option Plan Agreement to restart your participation in the Basic Retirement Plan and SRA.
-A Salary Deferral Agreement is needed to restart contributions to the 457(b) deferred compensation plan.
+You must re-enroll to restart your participation in the Basic Retirement Plan and SRA.
 You are not automatically enrolled after the six-month suspension period; your participation will only be reinstated when the Benefits Office receives your properly completed form.